Understanding SERP Analysis: Steps, Tools and Insights

 Pages with low-quality backlinks or poor authority

-Content that’s not well-structured or lacking depth
+Content that’s not well structured or lacking depth

-Optimising Your Content Based on SERP Analysis
+Optimising Your Content

 Here are a few guiding principles: